 The Game of Taboo is a word guessing party game published by Hasbro.
 The objective of the game is for a player to have their partners guess the word on the player’s card without using the word itself or five additional words listed on the card.
-Play this game in Italian, NO ENGLISH to enhance your ITALIAN Vocabulary
+Play this game in Italian to enhance your ITALIAN Vocabulary

 Amazon (shop my music suggestions)

 On itunes: Some of my Favorite Artists Giorgia, Biagio Antonacci, Mango, Gianluca Grignani, Negrita, Jovanotti, Malika Ayane, Alessandra Amoroso, Fiorella Mannola, Samuele Bersani (Che Vita!), Madreblu, Nek, Antonio Maggio, Mina, Patty Pravo, Pupo, Niccolò Fabi, Sergio Cammariere, Mario Venuti, Masini, Lu Colombo & Maurizio Geri Swingtet, Arisa, Paola & Chiara, Pooh, Laura Pausini, Eros, Vasco Rossi, Zucchero